what3words/qgis-what3words-plugin/readme.rst

-What3Words Tools
+what3words Tools
 =====================

-Tools to use What3Words coordinates in QGIS
+Tools to use what3words 3 word addresses in QGIS
 -------------------------------------

 The plugin contains 2 tools:

-- Zoom to coordinate
+- Zoom to 3 word address
-- What3Words map tool
+- what3words map tool

-To use the map tool, select the *What3Words map tool* item in the What3Words tools menu.
+To use the map tool, select the *what3words map tool* item in the what3words tools menu.

 The map tool will get activated.
-When you now click with your mouse on the QGIS map canvas, the What3Words coordinates corresponding to the mouse position will be displayed in the QGIS message bar.
+When you now click with your mouse on the QGIS map canvas, the 3 word address corresponding to the mouse position will be displayed in the QGIS message bar.

 .. image:: messagebar.png

-The *Zoom to coordinate* tool allows you to zoom to a given What3Words coordinate.
-Enter the coordinate as three words separated by dots.
+The *Zoom to 3 word address* tool allows you to zoom to a given 3 word address.
+Enter the 3 word address as three words separated by dots.

 .. image:: zoomto.png

-To use the What3Words service, you need an API key.
-You can set the API key using the *Set API key menu*
+To use the what3words service, you need an API key.
+You can sign up for an API key at http://developer.what3words.com/ and set the API key using the *Set API key menu*

 .. image:: apikey.png